mirkovicUK/GDPR-Obfuscator/README.md

 -gdpr_obfuscator(JSON:str)

 -:param: JSON (string) containing:
+-&emsp;"file_to_obfuscate" key:
-        the S3 location of the required CSV file for obfuscation the names of the fields that are required to be obfuscated
+-&emsp;the S3 location of the required CSV file for obfuscation -&emsp;"pii_fields" key:
+-&emsp;the names of the fields that are required to be obfuscated

--:return: bytestream representation of a file with obfuscated data fields
 ```

 Example: